 "Enroll Now" on the My CenturyLink Login page to create one now.

 We had an unexpected error, please try again.

 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

 Keep your computer healthy with PC diagnostic and security scans

 If you think you have a virus, worm, Trojan horse or other unwanted invader on your computer, there are steps you can take to assess the damage and eliminate the problem.
-(Note: People commonly use the word "virus" to denote any malicious threat against a computer.)

 To prevent infections, we highly recommend you install antivirus software on your computer.
 Antivirus software protects your computer from malicious software that can damage your CPU, destroy your files and steal your identity.
 (What is a computer virus?)

 Of course, sometimes threats get past the best defenses.
 If you're experiencing any of these things, you may have a virus: